While most insurance claims are accepted, there are processes in place if your insurer disputes your claim.

-According to the general insurance Code Governance Committee, general insurers only deny about 3 per cent of claims each year, and pay out an average of $124.6 million in claims to policyholders each working day.
-In 2015-16, insurers approved 3,361,016 claims from policyholders*.
+Subscribers to the General Insurance Code of Practice accepted 95.7 per cent of claims* in 2017-2018, according to the Code Governance Committee.
+General insurers pay out about $152.3 million in claims on average each working day**.
 However, sometimes, the insurance company and the customer disagree on the insurer’s decision.

 Your insurance company may turn down your claim because you haven’t supplied enough information or because it believes your policy does not cover the loss or incident for which you are making a claim.